hardenedapple/gdb-walkers/README.md

 `show` ...) to get useful side-affects.
 This is why it splits on the semi-colon (that, and to emphasise how it's pretty much just a for loop).
+NOTE: This does not work when the side-effect is use either side of a walker that buffers its inputs (see the section "NOTES / Warnings" below).

 ## Many ways of counting to ten